What to do After a Car Accident in Birmingham

 If you aren't sure what to do, an attorney may be able to help.
 Many lawyers take auto accident cases on a contingency fee basis.
 Basically, you do not pay the lawyer his or her attorney fees if you lose the case.
 If you win, you pay the lawyer a percentage of the money you get.
 A settlement is considered a "win" and you'll have to pay attorney's fees out of that amount.

 Auto accidents can be stressful and unnerving.
 But now that you know what to do after a car accident in Birmingham, you'll be better prepared.
-If you or a loved one has been in a car accident, consider speaking with an attorney who specializes in such claims.
-Have an Alabama attorney evaluate your accident claim today, at no charge.
+If you or a loved one has been in a car accident, consider speaking with an Alabama motor vehicle accident attorney who specializes in such claims.